 Folic Acid: It's long been known that folic acid prevents the serious birth defect called spina bifida (a baby born with a spine that is not closed).
 Fortunately today many food items, such as bread, bagels, and breakfast cereal, are fortified with folic acid to help women of childbearing age reduce risk of this birth defect.

-Alcohol and smoking: Alcohol has been linked to premature delivery, mental retardation, birth defects, and low-birth-weight babies.
+Alcohol and smoking: Alcohol has been linked to premature delivery, intellectual disability, birth defects, and low-birth-weight babies.
 Smoking can decrease the likelihood of conception -- and increase the risk of preterm labor and low birth weight.

 Over-the-counter and prescription drugs could also affect your baby's health.
 For example, during the last few months of pregnancy NSAIDs -- such as aspirin, aspirin compounds (Anacin, Bayer, Bufferin), and ibuprofen (Motrin, Advil) -- can cause a decrease in the amount of amniotic fluid (the fluid cushioning the baby) and cause closure of the ductus arteriosa, an important blood vessel in the baby.